 Q: How do we know from v.4-5 which part of God’s judgment is being specifically addressed?

 A: In v.4, God summons everyone together as witnesses as He specifically comes to “judge His people.”
 The repeated, parallel references throughout Scripture indicate that this specifically refers to Israel.
-This is further elaborated on and supported in v.5 by referring to “those who have made a covenant with Me by sacrifice”, a distinction that is specific to Jews.
+This is further elaborated on and supported in v.5 by referring to “those who have made a covenant with Me by sacrifice”, a distinction that is specific to Israel.
 But it’s important to note that this Psalm speaks to those that are supposed to be His people, making the distinction between those that have followed Him correctly versus those that have not.
 This is not about “believers vs. non-believers”.
 (More on this coming up.)

 Point: The repeated, biblical pattern of God’s judgment is that it always begins with His people first before being extended to everyone else.